-In addition to the relatedness of the baculovirus F and errantivirus env genes, a cellular homolog in the Drosophila genome sequence was also However, this protein is not identified [13]. cleaved (see below), does not have membrane fusion activity, and appears to localize to rather intracellular organelles than cell membranes [17].
-This gene was determined to have entered the Drosophila lineage once and another time into a mosquito lineage.
-Drosophila it is expressed in most tissues analyzed in both adult males and females.
+In addition to the relatedness of the baculovirus F and errantivirus env genes, a cellular homolog in the Drosophila genome sequence was also identified (13).
+However, this protein is not cleaved (see below), does not have membrane fusion activity, and appears to localize to intracellular organelles rather than cell membranes (17).
+This gene was determined to have entered the Drosophila lineage once, and another time into a mosquito lineage.
+In Drosophila it is expressed in most tissues analyzed in both adult males and females.
 It was suggested that it was incorporated into and retained by the insect genome because its expression could protect the host cell from infection by retroviruses or baculoviruses that shared a related env protein.
-This could be accomplished if the cellular homolog binds to and interferes with the viral receptors on the cell surface or if they act as dominant negative inhibitors in which the endogenous env would complex with and inactivate the viral env protein [7].
+This could be accomplished if the cellular homolog binds to and interferes with the viral receptors on the cell surface or if they act as dominant negative inhibitors in which the endogenous env would complex with and inactivate the viral env protein (7).

-Features of baculovirus F and insect retrovirus env proteins.
+Features of baculovirus F and insect retrovirus env proteins

-The baculovirus F and errantivirus env proteins appear to be members of a group of envelope fusion proteins common to many vertebrate Although, in general, they lack viruses. convincing sequence relatedness, it has long been suggested that a number of envelope fusion proteins from a variety of disparate viruses are related.
+The baculovirus F and errantivirus env proteins appear to be members of a group of envelope fusion proteins common to many vertebrate Although, in general, they lack viruses. sequence relatedness, it has long been suggested that a number of envelope fusion proteins from a variety of disparate viruses are related.
 This is based on their requirement for cleavage to be activated and the fact that one of the resulting peptides is membrane associated via a transmembrane domain.
-In addition, the membrane-associated peptide contains a hydophobic fusion peptide domain downstream of a cleavage site followed by predicted coiled-coil domains that are involved in forming hairpin-like structures that are important in virus-cell fusion [18, 19].
-Such structures have been characterized in fusion proteins from viruses as diverse as filoviruses. retroviruses. orthomyxoviruses, paramyxoviruses.
-Evidence suggests that baculovirus F proteins are members of this group (Fig. 11.3), and it has been demonstrated that they require cleavage, most likely by the host cell furin protease, for activation [20, 21].
-Errantivirus env proteins also have similar features [13] consistent with their being members of this group.
-Furthermore, gypsy env accumulates at the cell membrane as would be expected for a viral envelope protein and contains a predicted furin cleavage site and it is cleaved when expressed in both Drosophila S2 and Sf9 cells [22].
+In addition, the membrane-associated peptide contains hydophobic fusion peptide domain downstream of a cleavage site followed by predicted coiledcoil domains that are involved in forming hairpinlike structures that are important in virus-cell Such structures have been fusion (18, 19). characterized in fusion proteins from viruses as diverse filoviruses. as retroviruses. orthomyxoviruses, and paramyxoviruses.
+Evidence suggests that baculovirus F proteins are members of this group (Figure 3), and it has been demonstrated that they require cleavage, most likely by the host cell furin protease, for activation (20, 21).
+Errantivirus env proteins also have similar features (13) consistent with their being members of this group.
+Furthermore, gypsy env accumulates at the cell membrane as would be expected for a viral envelope protein and contains a predicted furin cleavage site; it is cleaved when expressed in both Drosophila S2 and Sf9 cells (22).
+Recently with the determination of structures of a variety of viral fusion proteins, the baculovirus F proteins are predicted to have a high degree of structural similarity to the F proteins of paramxyoviruses by the Hhpred structure prediction program (23) (see Chapter 2).

-Additional relationships of insect retroviruses and baculoviruses.
+Additional relationships of insect retroviruses and baculoviruses